kyuen2/kalberla_2022/README.md

 p_v = p - (mean(p).-mean(p)*mean(I)).*(I.-mean(I))./std(I)^2
 ```

 Notice that the second term changes from `mean(p.*I)` to `mean(p)`.
 This programmatic mistake that we found will invalidate their _whole_ paper, including 14 out of 15 of their figures, all discussions starting from Sec 1 to 7, 9, and also the claims that they made to us.
-We found that the publicity of our computational process would facilitate the general scientific community to understand why we can recognize their mistakes so easily _without even access their codes_.
+We found that the publicity of our computational process would facilitate the general scientific community to understand why we can recognize their mistakes so easily _without even accessing their codes_.
 See `readme` of https://github.com/kyuen2/LazDDA for further examples.

 ## What is Velocity Decomposition Algorithm?